“Culture is talk; living is story,” said Greg Dening, an Australian cultural historian at the end of a long career.1

 I’m not advocating for ceramics to be interpreted as present-day ethnographic objects, but perhaps if seen more as part of contemporary, living culture – material expressions of austral place and time, whether intensely personal or more abstract – there is much more scope to explore, including the narrative possibilities specific to the ceramic medium.
 I note that this itself covers a wide spectrum of clay types, form-making and firing tools, and that fluid, inscribable and impressible clay is not a slightly different version of paper or canvas that is ‘set’ in a kiln.
 And I would suggest this is more congruent with the practices of many contemporary makers who use different materials and combine ceramics with other media, for the qualities, associations, allusions and stories possible.

 Boscacci, L 2008, Hold, Trace, Listen.
-Artist lecture at the forum Ceramics and Narrative, in association with the exhibition Australian Ceramic Stories, April 12, 2008.
+Artist Lecture, at: Ceramics and Narrative, in association with the exhibition Australian Ceramic Stories, April 12, 2008.
 Dubbo Regional Gallery, Western Plains Cultural Centre, Dubbo, Australia. [text only]